BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ### Annotation spacing

-Annotations should be separated by a single line break.
+Annotations must be separated by a single line break.

 === "[:material-heart:](#) Ktlint"